textpattern/textpattern.github.io/setup/installing-the-software.md

 * <span class="error">File directory path is not writable: /the/path/to/your/files</span>
 * <span class="error">Themes directory path is not writable: /the/path/to/your/themes</span>

 Textpattern is simply letting you know to change the `chmod` permissions on those directories so you can add content to them.
+A chmod setting of 755 or 711 should work to make a folder writable *and is secure*.[^chmod]

+When done, reload the Diagnostics panel.
+You should then see a satisfying green message saying <span class="success">All checks pass!</span> If you happen to have any other warnings — blue, yellow, or red — see [Troubleshooting diagnostics](/setup/troubleshooting-diagnostics).

 Finally, if you do not intend to use the /rpc directory, go to Admin > Preferences > Admin and ensure you have ‘No’ selected for ‘Enable XML-RPC server?’.

-If you happen to have any other kinds of warnings in your Diagnostics panel, see [Troubleshooting diagnostics](/setup/troubleshooting-diagnostics).
-Otherwise, you should be seeing a satisfying green message saying <span class="success">All checks pass!</span>
+[^chmod]: {% include component-chmod.html %}